oktadev/okta-blog/_source/_posts/2022-07-08-spa-web-security-csrf-xss.md

 author: alisa-duncan
 by: advocate
 communities: [security,javascript]
-description: "Learn the basics of the two most common web security attacks and the ways to mitigate those attacks to your Single Page Applications."
+description: "Learn the basics of the two most common web security attacks and the ways to mitigate those attacks in your Single Page Applications."
 tags: [security, react, vue, angular]
 tweets:
 - "Don't let bad actors cause security problems!
 Learn the basics of XSS and CSRF web attacks, and how to keep your SPA safe!"